linkedin/dph-framework/audiences.md

 By this, we mean managers who directly manage teams of developers.
-Often, managers of managers have similar requirements to front-line managers, and so could also covered as part of this audience.
+Often, managers of managers have similar requirements to front-line managers, and so could also be covered as part of this audience.

 We provide [data](data-vs-insights.md) that front-line managers can use to form their own insights about what their team should be working on or how they should